DLR-SC/tigl/examples/README.md

   - jna and jna-platform (Sun Java Native Access)
   - tigl (the JAR file can be found in TIGL_INSTALL_DIR/share/tigl3/java)

-Under Windows it is important to chose the right TiGL library matching to the Java Virtual Machine.
+Under Windows it is important to choose the right TiGL library matching to the Java Virtual Machine.
 That means if you use a 64 Bit JVM, use the TiGL 64 bit library and vice versa.